meta-llama/llama-stack-apps/examples/android_app/README.md

 <img src="./docs/gif/toolcalling.gif" style="width:300px">
 </p>

-Whenever the model is going to make a tool-calling, the Llama Stack Kotlin API will return details in
+Whenever the model is going to make a tool call, the Llama Stack Kotlin API will return details in
 ```
 val toolCalls = result.asChatCompletionResponse().completionMessage().toolCalls()
 ```